press products

 Helical gear rotary actuators are designed with space in mind and are suitable for many applications needing a compact solution.

-The IC Series can be used as a drop-in replacement to Helac’s rotary actuators and offers quick lead times (22-26 weeks) or 10-14 weeks with expedited shipping.
+The IC Series can be used as a drop-in replacement to Helac’s rotary actuators and offers quick lead times of 20-26 weeks (or 10-14 weeks with expedited shipping.)

 70% of Eckart’s rotary actuators are custom-designed to meet customer needs.
 Tell us your application and we will present you with an optimal solution.